 After a long day, we planned a dinner at the famous restaurant “Reka” (make your reservation on time, it’s quite crowded on Saturday evenings) and headed towards the riverbank in Zemun.

-There, at the banks of Danube, are the best place to party in Belgrade.
-You will see many floating clubs (barges) and Belgrade is a quite famous party town, I guess it ranks just as Ibiza!
+There, at the banks of the Danube, are the best place to party in Belgrade.
+You will see many floating clubs (barges) and Belgrade is a quite famous party town, I guess it ranks just like Ibiza!
 Also, what happens in “Kafana” stays there: it is a stress-free, relax zone and you can dance (and eat, over and over and again!) until the morning.

 I was wearing Ramon Montale Black Musk that night and it lasted throughout the night…in the city that never sleeps.